Browsed by

 Sometimes good to go means ready to stay.

-In recent days, we have stayed home, because of COVID-19.
-Several people call, text, or message to check on us.
+At times, we must stay home because of health issues.
+When that happens, people call, text, or message to check on us.
 Questions usually include:

 • Are you okay?